 BYTE A number of contiguous bits forming a character.
 It is a basic unit of information that is stored or processed by the computer.
 In some computers, a byte consists of seven etched on a thin metal oxide bits, but in modern microcomputers a byte is usually made up of eight bits.
-A byte that consists of eight bits can represent or hold a value from 0 to 255.
-Each character in the ASCII character set can be represented by one byte.
+A byte that consists of eight bits can represent or hold a value from 0 plementary Metal Oxide Semito 255.
+Each character in the conductor.
+ASCII character set can be represented by one byte.